-A health assessment may only be claimed by a medical practitioner (including a general practitioner but not including a specialist or consultant physician).
+A health assessment may only be claimed by a general practitioner.

 A health assessment should generally be undertaken by the patient's 'usual doctor'.
-For the purpose of the health assessment, "usual doctor" means the medical practitioner, or a medical practitioner working in the medical practice, which has provided the majority of primary health care to the patient over the previous twelve months and/or will be providing the majority of care to the patient over the next twelve months.
+For the purpose of the health assessment, "usual doctor" means the general practitioner, or a general practitioner working in the medical practice, which has provided the majority of primary health care to the patient over the previous twelve months and/or will be providing the majority of care to the patient over the next twelve months.